testcontainers/testcontainers-java/docs/modules/kafka.md

 ## Register listeners

 There are scenarios where connecting to the broker is needed.
-The consumer/producer can be another container in the same network or a different process where port to connect to is different from the exposed port `9093`.
+The consumer/producer can be another container in the same network or a different process where the port to connect differs from the default exposed port `9093`.
 E.g [Toxiproxy](../../docs/modules/toxiproxy.md).

 <!--codeinclude-->